thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 4 Standard Expression Syntax
 ============================

-We will make a small break in the development of our grocery virtual store to learn about one of the most important parts of the Thymeleaf Standard Dialect: the Thymeleaf Standard Expression syntax.
+We will take a small break in the development of our grocery virtual store to learn about one of the most important parts of the Thymeleaf Standard Dialect: the Thymeleaf Standard Expression syntax.